Scenic beach with turquoise water and striped lighthouse in Bayahibe, Dominican Republic

 Make your reservation

-Head over to Hotels.com, Vrbo.com, or booking.com to explore a wide variety of options in Bayahibe and La Romana.
-Compare prices, see real guest reviews, and find the perfect stay for your Dominican Republic getaway.
+Visit Hotels.com, Vrbo.com, or booking.com to explore a wide variety of options in Bayahibe and La Romana.
+Compare prices, see real guest reviews, and find the perfect stay.

 • Saona Café